-Rivière Batiscan empties into the St. Lawrence River, about 0.7 mile north of Batiscan front leading light.
+St. Lawrence River, about 0.7 mile north of Batiscan front leading light.
 A narrow channel passes between grassy foreshores bordering the entrance of the river.
 Private buoys and leading lights - in line bearing 274° - mark the channel that leads to the marina (Marina de la Batiscan).
 The marina is located on the north shore, 0.4 mile from the mouth of Rivière Batiscan, downstream from the fixed highway bridge which has a vertical clearance of 5.5 m.
 For further information on facilities see the Appendix.

-103 Caution. - Numerous cribs clutter the river, one of which is located south of the marina floating docks.
+104 Caution. - Numerous cribs clutter the river, one of which is located south of the marina floating docks.
 Most of the cribs are submerged and are located upstream of the highway bridge.

-N 104 The municipality of Saint-Pierre-les-Becquets, population 1,336, is located 2.4 miles upstream of Cap Lévrard.
+Becquets, population 1 183, is located 2.4 miles upstream of Cap Lévrard.
 The old wharf is encased with stone on all its faces and now forms a pier.
 There is a ramp NE of the pier.
-Saint-Pierre-les-Becquets light (2041) is located near the inner end of the pier ($46^{\circ}30'N$, $72^{\circ}12'W$).
+Saint-Pierre-les-Becquets light (2041) is located near the inner end of the pier (46°30'N, 72°12'W).

-105 Conspicuous objects. - • The Saint-Pierre-les-Becquets church spire. • An illuminated cross standing close NW of the church.
+106 Conspicuous objects. - ● The Saint-Pierre-les-Becquets church spire. ● An illuminated cross standing close NW of the church.